SliceGX: Layer-wise GNN Explanation with Model-slicing: : Layer-wise Explanations

 We next introduce a node set function $I(V^l_s) = \frac{1}{|V|}\left|\bigcup_{v\in V^l_s}c(v)\right|$.
 Given an explanation $G^l_s$, it measures accumulated influence as the union of $c(v)$ for all $v\in V^l_s$.
 The larger, the more influential $G^l_s$ is.

 \eetitle{Embedding diversity}.
 Optimizing layer-wise explanations in terms of influence analysis alone may still lead to biased, ``one-sided'' explanations that tend to be originated from the similar type of most influential nodes across layers.
 We thus consider diversification of explanation generation to mitigate such bias, and enrich feature space~\cite{zhang2024ficom}.
+Given an explanation $G^l_s$ at layer $l$ of an output $\M^l(G,u)$ of a node $u$, we define the {\em diversity set} $r(v)$ as the nodes in $N^l(v)$ with a distance score $d$ above threshold $\theta$, \ie\ $r(v)=\{u|d(Z^l_{v}, Z^l_{u}) \geq \theta, u \in N^l(v)\}$.
+The distance function $d$ can be Euclidean distance of node embeddings~\cite{li2019approximate}, and $D(V^l_s)$ quantifies diversity as the union of $r(v)$ for all $v\in V^l_s$: $D(V^l_s) = \frac{1}{|V|}\left|\bigcup_{v\in V^l_s}r(v)\right|$.